grantcurell/projects/Automating OME Hardware Reports/README.md

 - [x] Incorporate refresh inventory task
 - [x] Figure out how to get around the IDs changing
 - [x] Need to reboot the server to detect hardware changes
-- [ ] Add health to the initial scan
+- [x] Add health to the initial scan
 - [ ] Figure out why the power supply doesn't show up in alerts
 - [ ] Add any servers that don't show up as green in the health report
+- [ ] Make sure the servers get skipped if they can't connect
+  - [ ] Put it in debug
+  - [ ] Make sure the server will report if the creds are wrong

 Note: If I need a way to compare the IP address of the idrac and get the ID, you can retrieve it from the device inventory under deviceManagement